Phone

 Within a year of graduating she moved to London - a temporary move that finds her still there!
 Finding herself at a bit of a creative loss, she embarked upon a part time degree in Ceramics at Middlesex University.
 To Shona’s surprise, working with clay allowed her to explore the qualities of the traditionally 2D mediums of collage and mark-making; this provided the breakthrough in her painting which she has continued with to this day.

 Shona Elrick has exhibited mainly in London: including a joint exhibition with Ceramist Sue Paraskeva at the Hiefer Gallery and a wide range of galleries, opens and Art Fairs.
-She has been an active member of the ArtWest Art Trail since 2009 and latterly she has exhibited with The Riverside Artists Group, again based in West London.
+Her Solo exhibition - Paintings to the Wild, 2022, at Willesden Gallery was triumphant success.
+She was an active member of the ArtWest Art Trail 2009 - 2023.
+Latterly she has exhibited annually and more with The Riverside Artists Group, based in West London.

-Shona’s continues to live and work in London, although also spends time at her family cottage in Aberdeenshire, Scotland.
+Shona’s continues to live and work in London, as well as increasingly spending time at her family cottage in Aberdeenshire, Scotland.
 She also works part-time as an Art Psychotherapist.